andyi2it/website/docs/help/contributor/mkdocs-contributor-guide.md

     ./hack/build-with-blog.sh serve
     ```
     !!! note
-        Unfortunately, there aren’t live previews for this version of the local preview.
+        Unfortunately, there aren't live previews for this version of the local preview.